-"I like to refer to a face oil as being like a bodyguard for your skin or like a top coat that works to seal all the products that are underneath, deep into the skin," Renée Rouleau, celebrity esthetician and founder of Renée Rouleau skin care, tells The Zoe Report.
+"I like to refer to a face oil as being like a bodyguard for your skin or like a top coat that works to seal all the products that are underneath, deep into the skin," Renée Rouleau, a celebrity esthetician and founder of Renée Rouleau skin care, tells TZR.
 She adds that all skin types — including combination and oily ones — can benefit from face oils, especially if you live in a climate with little to no humidity.
-So while knowing when and how to use them can be a little tough to learn, it's pretty clear that everyone should be incorporating face oils into their regimens.
+Even though it might be a little tough to know when and how to use them, it's pretty clear that everyone should be incorporating face oil into their regimen.

 Does Face Oil Go Before Or After Moisturizer?